-Figure 25: RJ-45 Connector Pin Numbers
+Figure B-1 RJ-45 Connector Pin Numbers

-10BASE-T/100BASE-TX PIN ASSIGNMENTS
+10BASE-T/100BASE-TX Pin Assignments

-Use unshielded twisted-pair (UTP) or shielded twisted-pair (STP) cable for RJ-45 connections: 100-ohm Category 3 or better cable for 10 Mbps connections, or 100-ohm Category 5 or better cable for 100 Mbps connections.
+Use unshielded twisted-pair (UTP) or shielded twisted-pair (STP) cable for RJ-45 connections: 100-ohm Category 3, 4 or 5 cable for 10 Mbps connections or 100-ohm Category 5 cable for 100 Mbps connections.
 Also be sure that the length of any twisted-pair connection does not exceed 100 meters (328 feet).

 The RJ-45 ports on the switch base unit support automatic MDI/MDI-X operation, so you can use straight-through cables for all network connections to PCs or servers, or to other switches or hubs.
 In straight-through cable, pins 1, 2, 3, and 6, at one end of the cable, are connected straight through to pins 1, 2, 3, and 6 at the other end of the cable.
-When using any RJ-45 port on this switch, you can use either straight-through or crossover cable.
+When using any RJ-45 port on these switches, you can use either straight-through or crossover cable.